Grant Richards (publisher): Career as a writer

 Richards was the author of nine novels, beginning with the first three, Caviare (1912), Valentine (1913) and Bittersweet (1915).
 These three novels have been said to "capture the essence of romance – seeking love, fine food, fine wine and Paris".
 Richards's final novel was published in 1935.
 Some of Richards' novels were published by Richards's own firm and others were published by major publishers such as Jonathan Cape, William Heinemann and Cassell.

 Richards also published two autobiographies - Memories of a Misspent Youth (1932) and its sequel, Author Hunting by An Old Literary Sportsman (1934) - in which "much valuable information about the literary world of the period is recorded".

 Personal life

 Richards married twice.
-In 1898 he married Elisina Palamidessi de Castelvecchio (later known as Elisina Tyler, 1878–1959), the great-great-granddaughter of Napoleon’s brother Louis.
+In 1898 he married Elisina Palamidessi de Castelvecchio (later known as Elisina Tyler, 1878–1959), the great-granddaughter of Napoleon’s brother Louis.
 The couple had four children: